Patricia Woodlock: Suffragette activism

 Woodlock took part in women's suffrage publicity and protest events, such as advertising for rallies in Heaton Park, Manchester on 11 and 19 July 1908 by dressing as human advertising boards with Mabel Capper and attempting to enter the male-dominated Manchester Royal Exchange.
 The July park events were well supported and altogether attracted 60,000 attendees.
 These gatherings got favourable or neutral treatment in the press news pages but no mention in the more specific 'women's' pages at the time.

-In February 1909, Woodlock was a 'group captain' of those who organised a large suffrage event in the Sun Hall, when Christabel Pankhurst spoke.
-In March 1909, Woodlock, with Alice Burton, Bessie Morris, Ada Broughton and Cecilia Hilton, was one of the Liverpool delegates to the "Women's Parliament" in Caxton Hall, London, volunteering after hearing Emmeline Pankhurst speaking to the branch in Liverpool.
+In February 1909, Woodlock was a "group captain" of those who organised a large suffrage event in the Sun Hall, when Christabel Pankhurst spoke.
+In March 1909, Woodlock, with Alice Burton, Bessie Morris, Ada Broughton, and Cecilia Hilton, was one of the Liverpool delegates to the "Women's Parliament" in Caxton Hall, London, volunteering after hearing Emmeline Pankhurst speaking to the branch in Liverpool.

-Woodlock's prison sentences that year included the longest given to a suffragette (three months solitary) at the time, as a persistent offender, for obstruction offences at the protest on the visit of the Prime Minister, H.H.
-Asquith to Birmingham in September 1909.
+Woodlock's prison sentences that year included the longest given to a suffragette (three months solitary) at the time, as a persistent offender, for obstruction offences at the protest on the visit of the Prime Minister, H. H. Asquith to Birmingham in September 1909.

 Woodlock, with Mary Leigh and Charlie Marsh, were force-fed on hunger strike in the Winson Green prison.
 Woodlock was visited by Emmeline Pethick-Lawrence, after some weeks of solitary confinement, and Pethick-Lawrence wrote in Votes for Women, that she found Woodlock smiling and at peace.
-Comparing Woodlock's demeanour to a lively women's gathering at an ice-rink, Pethick-Lawrence stated that Woodlock was 'the heart of our Movement,... the centre, the pivot upon which every part of it turns.
+Comparing Woodlock's demeanour to a lively women's gathering at an ice-rink, Pethick-Lawrence said that Woodlock was 'the heart of our Movement,... the centre, the pivot upon which every part of it turns.
 Woodlock was visited and encouraged by Christabel Pankhurst.